0100101101011010/food/foodventures/_posts/2019-08-31-what-i-ate-north-italy-edition-venice.md

 Ironically, we got better meals on the trip back, flying with the budget carrier Rouge than on the [main Air Canada line](/food/foodventures/what-i-ate-aug-12-16/#air-canada-flight-meal) that we flew in on.

-We got apple pie for the breakfast before landing!
+The fruit plate I ordered was a lot more substantial this time around, and Kevin actually found his pasta meal palatable enough to finish.
+No picture of this, but we also got a hot savoury pie for the breakfast before landing!